 The open nature of many of the ebook formats means that there is no shortage of apps from smaller developers that can open them.
-And while most of these free solutions have not seen updates recently, and lack in new features, they are fine enough for reading books on your PC.
+And while most of these free solutions have not seen updates recently, and lack of new features, they are fine enough for reading books on your PC.

 The main concept behind FBReader, or Favorite Book Reader, is to offer you a simple tool to read ebooks in EPUB, MOBI, RTF, FB2 and plain text formats.
 The focus is on simplicity, with a functional interface.
 But you do get solid navigation, along with features like color schemes and bookmarks.

-Another open source solution like FBReader, Cool Reader may not offer you much in terms of thrills, but it comes with multiformat support and bookmarking.
-It also requires minimum system resources, making it a good option for those that want to read EPUB files on low end PCs and budget tablets.
+Another open-source solution like FBReader, Cool Reader may not offer you much in terms of thrills, but it comes with multiformat support and bookmarking.
+It also requires minimum system resources, making it a good option for those that want to read EPUB files on low-end PCs and budget tablets.

 With a slightly more complex user interface, eREAD lets you both read your ebooks and manage them.
 You can read ebooks online if you want, or download them for offline reading.
-And while the UI may be a bit cluttered, it’s familiar, and allows you to organize your collection in different categories.
+And while the UI may be a bit cluttered, it’s familiar and allows you to organize your collection in different categories.